 - a) Construct elevated Managed Lane direct connectors SB IH 635-Loop 12 & IH 35E and NB IH 35E-IH 635 within the IH 35E corridor adjacent to the existing General Purpose Lanes.
 The SB IH 635-Loop 12 & IH 35E connector begins at Northwest Parkway on Loop 12 (CL Loop 12 STA 1498+60.85) and the NB IH 35E-IH 635 begins north of Joe's Creek on IH 35E (CL IH 35E 992+95.53).
 They connect to the IH 635/IH 35E interchange direct connectors. - b) Construct direct connector SB IH 635-IH 35E from the SB IH 635-Loop 12 & IH 35E connector to IH 35E north of Joe's Creek (CL IH 35E STA 985+58.37). - c) Construct direct connector NB Loop 12 & IH 35E-IH 635 from Northwest Highway on Loop 12 (CL Loop 12 STA 1498+50.37) to the NB IH 35E-IH 635 connector. - d) Construct ramps north of Walnut Hill Lane between the Frontage Roads and the elevated direct connectors.
 The NB ramp extends from CL IH 35E STA 1097+31.32 to 1123+02.55.
-The SB ramp extends from CL IH 35E STA 1099+22.27 to STA 1124+01.83. - e) Construct the relocated southbound Loop 12/IH 35E-Northwest Highway exit ramp. - f) Construct the SB Loop 12 frontage road from approximately 380' north of Northwest Highway (CL Loop 12 STA 1503+33) to the SB Loop 12/IH 35E Northwest Highway exit ramp. - g) Construct the relocated NB IH 35E-Northwest Highway exit ramp and the Northwest Highway-SB IH 35E entrance ramp. - h) Construct the SB Frontage Road from Joe Field Lane to Walnut Hill Lane, and the NB Frontage Road from Walnut Hill Lane to the entrance ramp to the NB elevated direct connector.
+The SB ramp extends from CL IH 35E STA 1099+22.27 to STA 1124+01.83. - e) Construct the relocated southbound Loop 12/IH 35E-Northwest Highway exit ramp. - f) Construct the SB Loop 12 frontage road from approximately 380' north of Northwest Highway (CL Loop 12 STA 1503+33) to the SB Loop 12/IH 35E - Northwest Highway exit ramp. - g) Construct the relocated NB IH 35E-Northwest Highway exit ramp and the Northwest Highway-SB IH 35E entrance ramp.

-- Construct improvements, to cross streets including Northwest Highway, Lombardy Lane, Manana Drive, Walnut Hill Lane and Merrell Road, to the extent required to provide the direct connectors and ramps. - j) Construct adjustments to existing access ramps as necessary to provide the elevated direct connectors to accommodate existing traffic movements. - k) Construct associated HOV declaration zones. - l) Construct all other Work associated with these roadways, bicycle facilities and pedestrian facilities.
+- h) Construct the SB Frontage Road from Joe Field Lane to Walnut Hill Lane, and the NB Frontage Road from Walnut Hill Lane to the entrance ramp to the NB elevated direct connector. - i) Construct improvements, to cross streets including Northwest Highway, Lombardy Lane, Manana Drive, Walnut Hill Lane and Merrell Road, to the extent required to provide the direct connectors and ramps. - j) Construct adjustments to existing access ramps as necessary to provide the elevated direct connectors to accommodate existing traffic movements. - k) Construct associated HOV declaration zones. - 1) Construct all other Work associated with these roadways, bicycle facilities and pedestrian facilities.

-For the IH 35E Section, including the IH 35E/Loop 12 interchange, the Project provides an interim configuration.
-The interim configuration shall be designed to provide for the Ultimate Configuration of the IH 35E Section and the Ultimate Configuration's functionality as illustrated in the lane configuration diagrams provided in the RID, in a manner which minimizes impacts to the pre-existing physical infrastructure, to the infrastructure of the interim configuration, and to traffic operations during the future construction of the Ultimate Configuration.
+For the IH 35E Section, including the IH 35E/Loop 12 interchange, the Project provides an interim configuration depicted in the lane configuration diagrams.
+The interim configuration shall be designed to provide for the IH 35E Capacity Improvement Section and the Ultimate Configuration of the IH 35E Section.
+The interim configuration design shall also provide for the IH 35E Capacity Improvement Section's functionality and the Ultimate Configuration's functionality as illustrated in the lane configuration diagrams provided in the RID, in a manner which minimizes impacts to the pre-existing physical infrastructure, to the infrastructure of the interim configuration, and to traffic operations during the construction of the IH 35E Capacity Improvement Section and the future construction of the Ultimate Configuration.